Our international tax expertise.

 Along with the firm's dispute resolution group, our team worked in Switzerland and the US to identify customers with US tax obligations, determine whether they had complied with those obligations and, where they had not, help them comply with US tax laws in order to obtain the best terms under the US Department of Justice’s settlement programme.

-Our Regional Heads of Tax are listed below, but you can also see our global team here.
+Our Practice Group Lead and Regional Heads of Tax are listed below, but you can also see our global team here.